 Software product deployments have 60% of the lifecycle cost in maintenance according to ResearchGate — we believe this number is likely far higher for high-reliance products like ERP and CRM.
-The implementation team that was selected to make the deployment in year one is not likely optimized for the next 10 years of maintenance and support.
-We are.
+The implementation team that was selected to make the deployment in year one is not likely optimized for the next X years of maintenance and support.

 How Software Maintenance Works

 The full implementation of the CRM lasts only one year but the maintenance continues for at least five years and beyond.

 - Adaptive – Changes to the system to ensure it stays compatible with changing environments.

 - Perfective – Checks on all elements of the software so that it stays functional and performance is improved.

 - Corrective – Detects errors and mistakes in the system, and corrects the issues so that the software stays effective and efficient.